iamstumped/FFXIV-HighLowSim/README.md

 At the default number of simulations (50 k), the results have just under 1% spread.
 Accuracy can be increased by running more simulations.

+### Copying results
+Users can optionally choose to automatically copy the cards and results to the clipboard after running the simulations.
+- This will be in the format `TistaCard1 TistaCard2 YourCard HighChance LowChance DrawChance` separated by tabs.
+- You will be prompted at the start of the program if you would like to enable this or not.
+Your choice will be used until you exit and reopen the program.
+- This has been designed to make it easy to paste into a spreadsheet.
+Tested with LibreOffice Calc, should work just fine with other programs.

 ## Requirements
 - JDK 23 or newer.